Minus24Exp/Jacy/docs/en_docs/dev.md

 - `to_f` to float

 In Ruby there's the thing that I don't like at all.
 The Perl problem of multiple ways.
-I really want to make Yocto "funny" to use as Ruby is, but I want to make it as strict as I can.
+I really want to make Jacy "funny" to use as Ruby is, but I want to make it as strict as I can.

 ### Magic methods